Although undeniably one of the most talented male seiyuu of his generation, Tasuku Hatanaka is still working towards reaching the top in the industry.

 In 2018, Tasuku Hatanaka joined the cast of the massively popular theatre-centric franchise, A3!.
 He voices Kumon Hyodo, younger brother of Autumn troupe’s Juza Hyodo (CV: Shunsuke Takeuchi).

-Kumon has a brother complex – which leads to him following his brother’s steps and joining Mankai Company -, but it is his energy and earnestness that make him a reliable member of the Summer Troupe.
+Kumon has a brother complex – which leads to him following his brother’s steps and joining Mankai Company -, but it is his energy and earnestness that makes him a reliable member of the Summer Troupe.

 Once again Hatanaka is found voicing an athletic, energetic character – something that, as years pass, has been turning into a sort of typecasting for him when it comes to games.